-Foreign exchange gain / (loss)
+Foreign exchange loss

-The foreign exchange gain recorded in operating expenses for the year ended 31 December 2020 is attributed to favourable movements to the US dollar since 31 December 2019, while the loss in 2019 is attributed to unfavourable movements in the twelve months from 31 December 2018
+The foreign exchange loss recorded in operating expenses for the three months ended 31 March 2021 is attributed to unfavorable movements to the US Dollar since 31 December 2020.
+Similarly, there were unfavorable movements to the US Dollar in the same three-month period in 2020.

-Fair value gain - outstanding warrant
+Fair value gain - warrant

-There is a fair value gain for the twelve months ended 31 December 2020, the warrant was not exercised and expired in January 2020 and hence the unrealised gain recognised at 31 December 2020.
-The primary factor associated with the 2019 valuation was Falcon's share price (as quoted on the TSX-V) which moved from CDN22.0 cents at 31 December 2018 to CDN20.0 cents at 31 December 2019.
+There is no fair value gain from the three months ended 31 March 2021, the warrant was not exercised and expired in January 2020 and hence the unrealised gain recognised at 31 March 2020.